 Kids don’t always realize their own strength, and don’t understand that furniture isn’t always designed to withstand a beating.
 It’s important to look for heavy, sturdy furniture that won’t topple when pushed, kicked or stood on.
 Find pieces that will remain solidly on the ground, and bolt in bookshelves and other heavy pieces to ensure there are no furniture items that could fall on your child.

 Your Floor Matters

 Our kids spend a great deal of time on the floor, from their very first crawl to their Battleship and Barbie games ten years later.
 Many homeowners have made the switch to hardwood and laminate floors, because they’re easier to clean and provide an upscale look.
 However, carpeting offers a soft surface for your little ones to play the most rambunctious of games, roll around, and take naps.
 If you decide to forgo carpeting, be sure to invest in a plush area rug that makes for a great makeshift play pad for your little ones.
-Check out the area rugs at Rugs USA and find something stylish that provides the right amount of comfort for your kids.
+There are plenty of designs so you can find something stylish that provides the right amount of comfort for your kids.

 Keep it Minimal

 When it comes to design, try to keep your decorative accents to a minimum, at least when your tots are tiny.
 Children are drawn to the knick-knacks found around the modern home; shiny vases are sure to be grabbed, golden bookends are hard to ignore and hanging tapestries are fun for little hands to grab.
 Sticking to just a few accent pieces and placing them in out-of-reach areas is a good way to make any room in the home more kid-friendly.
 It will also force you to focus on pieces you truly love, which may save you a pretty penny when it comes to home décor shopping.